ChenYangyao/project-astro-hammer/docs/usage/project-management/work-on-servers.rst

     $ scp -r foo hubble@166.111.131.54:/home/hubble

-    # Enter the password is asked.
+    # Enter the password if asked.
-    # Then press Ctrl+Z to stop it and release the shell prompt.
+    # Then press Ctrl+Z to stop scp and release the shell prompt.

     $ bg